Naddy706/Q3-PIAIC-Assignment-1/Microservice.md

 # 5.Owned by small teams.
 Each service is owned by a team, which has sole responsibility for making changes.
 Ideally each team has only one service: Each team is responsible for one or more business functions (e.g. business capabilities).
 A team owns (has sole responsibility for changing) a code base consisting of one or more modules.

+# Pros of microservices
+Microservices have become hugely popular in recent years.
+Mainly, because they come with a couple of benefits that are super useful in the era of containerization and cloud computing.
+You can develop and deploy each microservice on a different platform, using different programming languages and developer tools.
+Microservices use APIs and communication protocols to interact with each other, but they don’t rely on each other otherwise.

+The biggest pro of microservices architecture is that teams can develop, maintain, and deploy each microservice independently.
+This kind of single-responsibility leads to other benefits as well.
+Applications composed of microservices scale better, as you can scale them separately, whenever it’s necessary.
+Microservices also reduce the time to market and speed up your CI/CD pipeline.
+This means more agility, too.
+Besides, isolated services have a better failure tolerance.
+It’s easier to maintain and debug a lightweight microservice than a complex application, after all.